Counseling Services Internship

 Internship Program Description

 Counseling Services offers a training program for doctoral or masters level graduate students enrolled in counseling or clinical psychology.
 Interns have the opportunity to provide mental health counseling for individuals, couples, or groups.
 They will be engaged in outreach and consultation with the campus community.
 Interns can expect to enhance the development of their clinical skills through direct service and intensive individual and group supervision.
 Interns are expected to participate in case conferences and training seminars as they arise throughout the year.

 The internship position requires 20 – 22 hours per week of training experience for a minimum of 600 clock-hours over two (2) semesters.
-Interested trainees must commit one academic year to the training program and be available to begin as of August 16.
+Interested trainees must commit one academic year to the training program and be available to engage in Intern Orientation prior to the first day of classes.
 Eligible applicants will be in their second year of training and have completed at least one practicum.
 The internship is unpaid.

 Counseling Services currently has a 10-session limit per academic year for both individual and couples counseling.
 Although there is some flexibility in terms of numbers and types of clients seen, interns will carry a caseload of 20 or more clients including two long-term cases and conduct a minimum of two intake sessions each week.